grassrootseconomics/ge-publish/README.md

 ## Install

-Download and extract the binary for your OS/Arch from the [releases page](https://github.com/grassrootseconomics/ge-publish/releases)
+Download and extract the binary for your OS/Arch from the [releases page](https://github.com/grassrootseconomics/ge-publish/releases).

-E.g. for linux:

 ### Linux